AysenurU/sql-data-warehouse-project/docs/data_catalog.md

 Metric definitions follow a single-source-of-truth principle.
 All monetary metrics are derived exclusively from `fact_sales.sales_amount`.
 Time-based aggregations rely on `dim_date` to ensure calendar consistency.
+In real production systems, monetary values should be stored as DECIMAL(p,s).
+INT is used here for simplicity.

 ---